 When you are applying to a university, you are aiming for an academic upgrade in a specific domain.
-Then, it’s not only a foreign degree, there is a bigger purpose – getting a job (unless you plan to attend a foreign university just for traveling to foreign locations).
+Then, it’s not only a foreign degree, but there is also a bigger purpose – getting a job (unless you plan to attend a foreign university just for traveling to foreign locations).
 You need to tell clearly about your expectations for your intended program and the university.
 Have a look at this example below.

 Source: MBA Crystal Ball

 The candidate has spoken his/her heart out.
 But, this is actually quite vague.
-Harvard University cannot change your life when the candidate is blaming the destiny.
+Harvard University cannot change your life when the candidate is blaming destiny.
 Here comes the research part.
 You need to research the university, the department, the curriculum, the professors, the university culture and the current students and alumni.
 Now, take a look at this one below.

 Source: MBA Crystal Ball

 Might not be perfect, but this candidate is talking about specifics, and it’s more credible.
 The candidate has tried to connect the dots – the life events that influenced his/her thoughts and actions.
 It shows that the applicant has done research about the university and the faculty members.

 Don’t just tell, you need to demonstrate your passion.
 You can excel in a field, only if you have a passion for it.
 The reader must know that you are genuinely passionate about the particular field.
 So, it is critical to express in an interesting and convincing manner.